 Still, another hurdle remained before celebrations began.
 The state’s Taxpayer Bill of Rights (TABOR) requires a public vote on any bill that would raise taxes.
 As such, the effort to legalize wagering, known as Proposition DD, hit the November 2019 ballot.

 Many believed a roaring success was in store.
 Instead, the public created a nail-biter.
 After two days of back-and-forth ballot counting, Proposition DD passed with 51.16% of the vote.
-As a result, regulated sports betting could arrive in Colorado by May 2020.
+As a result, regulated sports betting arrived in Colorado by May 2020.

 State law limits brick-and-mortar betting to casinos in Black Hawk, Central City and Cripple Creek.
-They would apply for a master license and be authorized to launch land-based wagering, online sports betting or both.
+Properties in those towns have mostly secured their master licenses and are authorized to launch land-based sports wagering, online sports betting or both.

-Regulated by the Colorado Division of Gaming, sports betting would have net revenue taxed at a 10% rate.
+Regulated by the Colorado Division of Gaming, sports betting now has net revenue taxed at a 10% rate.

 Up to 33 casinos could apply to operate retail and online sportsbooks.
 Land-based operations, however, would be limited to the three areas of the state that host casinos:

 Casinos can apply to operate land-based and online sportsbooks with net revenue taxed at a 10% rate.
 These funds will go toward the state’s water management plan as well as toward efforts to address problem gambling.